broxus/locklift/docs/src/pages/guides/debug-test-contracts.md

 ### Local Node Sandbox (Optional)

-Although the Proxy network is used by default, you can switch to your own local node for testing if you prefer.
+Although the Locklift network is used by default, you can switch to your own local node for testing if you prefer.
 Remember to start the local node (sandbox) first:

 ```bash